effektif/admin-docs/docs/installation.rst

 Install the license file
 ````````````````````````
 Along with the Effektif application you have received the Effektif license file license.xml.
 Before you can start the Effektif system, you have to add the license file to the application.
-Therefore, copy the license file into the directory ``$TOMCAT_HOME/webapps/ROOT/WEB-INF/classes``\ .
+Copy the license file into the directory ``$TOMCAT_HOME/webapps/ROOT/WEB-INF/classes``\ .
 The Effektif system will check your license file on startup and setup the defined number of licenses.

 .. _update-effektif-configuration: